rahultoppur/CUDA/module_4_images/filters/README.md

 In this assignment, we'll learn some different ways to manipulate images.
 Specifically, we will implement features such as: grayscale, increasing brightness, and filters.

 ## Portable Pixmap Format (PPM)
-When interacting with our images, we are going to be using the PPM format (add wiki link as well).
+When interacting with our images, we are going to be using the PPM format.
 Some useful code has been provided for you in the `common` directory to load and save these types of images.
-You can learn more about what each value in the file represents here.
+You can learn more about what each value in the file represents [here](https://en.wikipedia.org/wiki/Netpbm).
 Use `display <filename>` to view your images.

 ## RGB, Row-Major Revisited, and Parallelization Idea
 In images, every pixel is comprised of 3 color components--Red, Green, and Blue.
 Each 8-bit value ranges from `[0,255]`, and different combinations of R,G,B make different colors.